itpartnersillinois/halloween-story/README.md

- # IT Partners Readme.md file
+ # Archived Project -- IT Partners Readme.md file

  ## Summary:
  This is for the 2020 Virtual Halloween party to be hosted on a MS Teams channel.
 Plus, I wanted to play with Blazor, and this provided me with a good opportunity.